george0st/qgate-model/docs/rules.md

 # Rules for generated data

-This is a basic look at several roles (not complited list) applied to generated data.
+This is a basic look at several roles (not completed list) applied to generated data.

 ## 1. Basic-party